 The COVID-19 public health emergency (PHE) has underscored the urgent need to reduce the reliance on institutional services and expand access to high-quality home and community-based services (HCBS) to improve outcomes for people with long-term services and supports (LTSS) needs.
 HCBS allow millions of Medicaid beneficiaries to receive services in their own home or community rather than institutions or other isolated settings.

 On March 11, 2021, President Biden signed the American Rescue Plan Act of 2021 (ARP) (Pub.
 L. 117-2).
 Section 9817 of the ARP provides qualifying states with a temporary 10 percentage point increase to the federal medical assistance percentage (FMAP) for certain Medicaid expenditures for HCBS beginning April 1, 2021, and ending March 31, 2022.
-This increased funding, an estimated $12.7 billion, represents a rare opportunity for states to identify and implement changes aimed at addressing existing HCBS workforce and structural issues, expand the capacity of critical services, and begin to meet the needs of people on HCBS waitlists and family caregivers.
+This increased funding represents a rare opportunity for states to identify and implement changes aimed at addressing existing HCBS workforce and structural issues, expand the capacity of critical services, and begin to meet the needs of people on HCBS waitlists and family caregivers.
 This funding also provides states an important opportunity to enhance individual autonomy and community integration in accordance with the home and community-based settings regulation, Olmstead implementation, and other rebalancing efforts.
+States expect to spend over $25 billion on activities to enhance, expand, or strengthen HCBS as a result of ARP section 9817.

 Use of the Funds to Enhance, Expand, or Strengthen HCBS